Nash-254/ACE-Insight/README.md

 3. **Wealthy nations with high proportional losses** should focus on targeted interventions for at-risk populations rather than broad structural changes.
 4. **Lower-income countries** may benefit most from integrated child protection and public health initiatives to reduce ACE prevalence and long-term costs.
 5. **Economic and health strategies are intertwined** — reducing ACE prevalence improves both population health and national economic performance.

+## Conclusion
+Adverse Childhood Experiences (ACEs) leave deep, lasting marks, yet they’re too often overlooked.
+This project brings global data together to reveal the scale, patterns, and consequences of ACEs—and to show that **change is possible**.
+With greater awareness and early, targeted action, we can transform ACEs from a silent burden into an urgent call for prevention, resilience, and hope.

 ###  References
 [^1]: ChatGPT Analysis